samuel-antunes/RGB-NiR-Webapp/README.md

 # Running:

-- Requirements: nodejs and react insalled.
+- Requirements: nodejs and react installed.
 - After cloning: `npm install`
 - To run demo: `npm run dev` and access localhost with the indicated port number at the terminal